top of page

 If you've gone into a pet store you are well aware of the overwhelming array of leashes on the market these days.
 While there are pros and cons to all of them, there may be some considerations that could help you decide which lead is going to work best for you.

 The type of leash you should use often depends on a few factors.
 One of which is location.
 Do you intend to use the leash in a public space where you and your pup may be in the vicinity of other on-leash dogs?
 Will you and your dog be in an area that may contain several other people in close proximity?
 Might there be anyone in a wheelchair or anyone who requires the help of walking aides to get around?
 For example, if you are taking your dog to see a veterinarian, you will likely enter into a lobby.
 Inside this lobby there may be other dogs, other people, and people with various mobility issues (using a walker or a wheelchair).
 In this case, the best dog leash to use is a traditional 6-foot nylon or leather leash.
 6 feet is long enough to provide freedom of movement while keeping your dog close to you and under your control.
 Whether nylon or leather, that choice is up to you.
 Both nylon and leather are extremely durable and are very unlikely to snap.
+When employing this type of leash in a public area it is important to not allow your dog to fully extend the leash and your arm, resulting in your dog being 8 or 9 feet from you.
+This inhibits your ability to control him.
+Ideally, in public situations your dog should be close enough for you to reach out and touch him.

 If you were to opt for a different type of leash - perhaps a Flexi-lead - you may open yourself up to a number of potential issues (having difficulty controlling your dog, the lead getting wrapped around other people and causing potentially very serious friction burns, your dog being able to get too far from you and therefore enter the space of other dogs who may be nervous or not open to making friends at that moment, etc.).
 In the spirit of avoiding easily avoidable issues, we strongly advice Flexi-leads not be used in such situations.